 When a program earns recognition, it is often denoted by something along the lines of “recognized by the Texas State Board of Nursing.”
 This means the program meets the standards issued by the board of nursing in that state.
-It’s different from accreditation in that approval or recognition might be narrower than accreditation; on the other hand, it might be much broader, depending upon the state.
+It’s different from accreditation in that approval or recognition might be narrower than accreditation.
+On the other hand, it might be much broader, depending upon the state.
 Recognition of a nursing program is usually required to sit for state boards.

 Challenge: Minority Mentors & Role Models

 It’s tough to face challenges alone.
 For a minority student in a field that isn’t representative of the population at large, it can be difficult to find mentors, role models, and helpers who can relate to what you’re going through.
 According to the American Association of Critical-Care Nurses, only 13% of full-time nursing faculty identify as minorities.
 However, those faculty members tend to recognize the challenges minority students face and become active participants in helping those students reach their educational goals.
-Let’s take a look at some ways to find those role models and mentors everyone needs.
+Take a look at some ways to find those role models and mentors everyone needs.

 Challenge: Cultural Competence